Eclipse-Phase-Unofficial/ep-character-creator/README.md

 ## Deployment
 1. Ensure that the web server is pointing to the src directory.
-2. IMPORTANT : Remove the "management" and sql folders before making the site publicly accessible!
-3. Set the Google Analytics Id.
+2. Set the Google Analytics Id in 'config.ini'.

 ### Deployment via Docker (Recommended)
 Run `docker image build -f Standalone.Dockerfile .`